From Tool Making to Production: How Injection Mold Design Impacts Plastics Manufacturing Success

 • Unexpected costs

-By contrast, companies that prioritize injection mold design gain a significant competitive advantage.
+In contrast, companies that prioritize injection mold design gain a strong competitive advantage.

 Final Thoughts